rayandasoriya/100DaysOfCode/README.md

 ## Day 25
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to convert an integer into it's equivalent Roman numeral.
+1. The problem is related to convert an integer into its equivalent Roman numeral.
 Refer to Day25/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to distribute the array into two sets of unlike elements.
 Refer to Day25/Problem 2.pdf for detailed information.

 ## Day 26
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find the possible characters while typing in a mobile phone.
+1. The problem is related to find the possible characters while typing on a mobile phone.
 Refer to Day26/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to finding the length of the longest consectutive element sequence.
+2. The problem is related to finding the length of the longest consecutive element sequence.
 Refer to Day26/Problem 2.pdf for detailed information.

 ## Day 27
 Solved 2 coding problems from LeetCode using Python and C++.